confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 To use this capability, configure Java consumer applications with the [Consumer Timestamps Interceptor](https://docs.confluent.io/current/multi-dc-replicator/replicator-failover.html#configuring-the-consumer-for-failover), which is shown in this [sample code](https://github.com/confluentinc/examples/blob/5.0.1-post/clients/avro/src/main/java/io/confluent/examples/clients/basicavro/ConsumerMultiDatacenterExample.java).

-1. After starting this Docker environment (see previous section), run the consumer to connect to DC1 Kafka cluster.
-It uses the consumer group id `java-consumer-[topic]`.
+1. After starting this Docker environment (see [previous section](#start-the-services), run the consumer to connect to DC1 Kafka cluster.
+It uses the Consumer Timestamps Interceptor, and configures the consumer group id `java-consumer-topic1`.

 ```bash
 git clone https://github.com/confluentinc/examples.git